vrandall66/front-end-submissions-public/1810/mod-2/whateverly/mentalitea.md

 * [ ] Advanced Beginner - Everyone in the group speaks.
 Presenters do a live demo of the application.
 The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.

-* [ ] Proficient - Everyone in the group has an opporunity to speak during the presentation.
+* [X] Proficient - Everyone in the group has an opporunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.

 * [ ] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

 Comments:

+- Very nice opening with the history of tea.
+Enjoy the comic relief
+- Since everyone in the class (for the most part) is using the same exact tech stack, it's advisable to leave this portion out.
+Your presentation should be adjusted for your audience
+- The typeface on the slides is hard to read.
+I think this may be the same typeface that you used in your app - which may be the reason why it was chosen?
+- Nice use of a recording for the slides and not doing a live demo so that you aren't fumbling through the app
+- Be sure that images on your slides are not covering your text
+- Make sure that images that you are presenting aren't stretched
+- Err on the side of less text on the slides to make them easier to glance at